 It’s interesting browsing through the patents of the Nazi period as the swastika of the patent office stamp has been redacted indicating the post-war censorship of the German Nazi party.
 I also noticed that another Mayer, Ludwig, appears on patent applications from 1937 to 1951, whereas Edwin and Rudolf no longer appear on patent applications.
 With historical records from this period being very scarce, I can only suggest that Edwin and Rudolf were no longer running Dianawerke and that perhaps a son to one of them, Ludwig, was now in control of the business.

-Certainly no further patents were raised in Great Britain following the rise of the Nazi party in the lead up to World War II.
-Also, exportation of products, of which Dianawerke had been exporting half of their production line abroad, was by now significantly restricted.
+Certainly, no further patents were raised in Great Britain following the rise of the Nazi Party in the lead up to World War II.
+Also, the exportation of products, of which Dianawerke had been exporting half of their production line abroad, was by now significantly restricted.
 During World War II, all airgun production was halted and instead, Dianawerke was forcibly converted to produce military parts for the war effort.

 the spoils of war